cs3org/OCM-API/IETF-RFC.md

     support at least `webdav`,
     any other combination of Resources and protocols is optional.
 Example:
-    `json
+    ```json
             {
               "webdav": "/remote/dav/ocm/",
               "webapp": "/app/ocm/",
               "talk": "/apps/spreed/api/"
             }
-            `
+    ```
     Fields:
     - webdav (string) - The top-level WebDAV [RFC4918] path at this endpoint.
-In order to access a Remote Resource, implementations MAY use this path as a prefix, or as the full path (see sharing examples).
+In order to access a Remote Resource, implementations SHOULD use this path as a prefix (see sharing examples).
     - webapp (string) - The top-level path for web apps at this endpoint.
-This value is provided for documentation purposes, and it SHOULD NOT be intended as a prefix for share requests.
+In order to access a remote web app, implementations SHOULD use this path as a prefix (see sharing examples).
+    - ssh (string) - The top-level address in the form `host:port` of an endpoint that supports ssh and scp with a public/private key based authentication.
     - Any additional protocol supported for this Resource type MAY be advertised here, where the value MAY correspond to a top-level URI to be used for that protocol.